Furstenberg Nature Area

 Public Transportation

-There are not any bus stops within a 10 minute walk to Furstenberg Nature Area.
-However, there are a few options for a 12-15 minute walk.
-Visit TheRide for closest stops and route details or check out the parks ride guide
+There are bus stops on the corner of Huron Parkway and Geddes Road, less than a ten minute walk from the park.
+Visit TheRide for closest stops and route details or check out the parks ride guide.

 History